kleidilamka11/Personalizo.al/README.md

 If `SMTP_HOST` is not set, emails are printed to the console instead.
 This allows tests to run without an email server.

+## Rate Limiting

+The API now uses Redis to store rate limiting counters.
+Set the `REDIS_URL` environment variable to point to your Redis instance (defaults to `redis://localhost:6379/0`).
+Ensure Redis is running before starting the backend server.